-Garlic also is great to plant strategically as a companion plant.
+My favorite way to grow a garlic bed to plant strategically as a companion plant.
 It repels aphids, carrot rust flies, Japanese beetles, root maggots, spider mites, weevils, whiteflies, and more.

 What are Garlic Scapes?

-Garlic scapes are long, cylindrical shoots that develop from the center of your plant and eventually create what looks like a gnome’s hat on the end.
+Garlic scapes are long, cylindrical flower stalks that develop from the center of the garlic plant and eventually create what looks like a gnome’s hat on the end.

-However, at this stage in the plant’s maturity, it switches it’s focus from the root bulb (the garlic bulb) to the flower and the garlic suffers as a result.
+However, at this stage in the plant’s maturity, it switches it’s focus from the root bulb (the garlic bulb) to the flower and the garlic harvest suffers as a result.

-How to Harvest Scapes
+How to Harvest Garlic Scapes

-The entire green shoot of the garlic scape is edible, and tastes delicious!
-To harvest your scapes, simply take a pair of scissors and cut as far down on the scape as you can without cutting any of the other leaves.
+The best way to harvest your scapes, simply take a sharp pair of scissors and cut as far down on the scape as you can without cutting any of the other leaves.

 If you’re adventurous (like me!) you can lap up this juice like a honeysuckle.
 It tastes like the most garlicky salsa you’ve ever had.
 I love it.